Dave Holmes (television personality)

-David Robert Holmes (born March 14, 1971) is an American television host, writer, podcaster, producer, actor, and former VJ who gained national attention as the runner-up on MTV's first Wanna Be a VJ contest in 1998.
-From the beginning, he distinguished himself from other candidates with an encyclopedic knowledge of music trivia.
+David Robert Holmes (born March 14, 1971) is an American television host, writer, podcaster, producer, actor, and former VJ who was the runner-up on MTV's first Wanna Be a VJ contest in 1998.

 Early life

-Born in New Jersey and raised in St. Louis, Holmes's family includes parents Charles and Mary Lou and two older brothers, Dan and Steve.
-The family runs a financial consulting business in Clayton, Missouri, a St. Louis suburb.
+Holmes was born in New Jersey and raised in St. Louis.
 Holmes attended Villa Duchesne and Oak Hill School, the Saint Louis Priory School and the College of the Holy Cross in Worcester, Massachusetts, where he worked at WCHC, the campus radio station, and interned at WCCA-TV, Worcester's public access television station.